Van Halen: 2006–2008: Second reunion with Roth and Wolfgang Van Halen era

-2008–2015: A Different Kind of Truth
+2008–2020: A Different Kind of Truth and final tours

 In an interview with Guitar World, posted on November 12, 2008, about the making of his upcoming new EVH Wolfgang guitar from Fender, Eddie said, in regard to new Van Halen music, "I'll be making music 'til the day I die.
 I've done all kinds of stuff, and more is coming.
 I can't tell you exactly when right now.
 Wolfgang is in the 12th grade and he needs to graduate first.
 Then I'm getting married in June.
 We'll pick it up after that."
 Eddie underwent surgery on his left hand in 2009, following some treatment for arthritis as he felt pain in his fingers during the 2007 tour.
 In an interview with Glide Magazine appearing in the May 2010 issue, Dweezil Zappa commented that Eddie had played him "new stuff from his record."
 It was not clear from the interview if the music was intended for a new Van Halen record.

 In August 2010, Warner/Chappell Music extended its administration agreements with Van Halen (specifically Eddie and Alex Van Halen).
 Under the agreement, Warner/Chappell will continue to administer their catalog of works.
 This press release also stated that the group was in the studio recording an album with Roth, that was due for release in 2011.

-Van Halen entered the Henson Studio C with producer John Shanks on January 17, 2011.
-Shanks posted on his Twitter account that he was in the studio with the band and posted a picture of one of Eddie's signature amps.
-The new album would be the first full-length Van Halen album since 1998's Van Halen III and the first new music from the band since the three new songs from the 2004's Best of Both Worlds compilation.
-It would also be the first Van Halen album to feature Eddie's son, Wolfgang, on the bass in place of Anthony.
-This would also be the first full-length album to feature Roth on vocals in over 27 years, and the first new material with him in 15 years, since the two new songs with him on the Best Of – Volume I. It would also be the first full-length album from Roth since 2003's Diamond Dave.